 Leaving The Door Open For Solutions

-In the same way if you're searching for the solutions to a problem, if you say to yourself "I don't know what to do", [I think I am unable to find an answer, therefore I am unable to find an answer] there again you've closed the door to the answer coming through.
-Saying "I am able to find the answer" opens the gate wide for the answers to come to you.
+In the same way, if you're searching for the solution to a problem, if you say to yourself "I don't know what to do", there again you've closed the door to the answer coming through.
+Saying "I am able to find the answer" or "What is the answer?" opens the gate wide for the answers to come to you.

 We can replace those dead-end thoughts and statements with some that leave the door open for solutions.
 "I think I am able to discover the answer, therefore I am able to discover the answer."
 "I think I am capable of finding a solution, therefore I am capable of finding a solution."

 Now some of you might be saying this is simplistic.
 Well, yes it is, and that's the beauty of it.
 We humans seem to have a tendency to complicate things, when things really are simple.
 First a thought, then an action.
 First a belief, then a consequence of that belief.
-A thought, then a result to that thought (action or inaction).
-I think _________, therefore I am __________.
+A thought, then a result to that thought: I think _________, therefore I am __________.

-We have disempowered ourselves by thinking "small thoughts" or dead-end thoughts thoughts fueled by low self-esteem, images of unattainable goals (to be like the "slimmer-than-life" model on TV), and thoughts rampant with self-criticism (or criticism of others).
-Thoughts that are self-defeating [I think I am a failure, therefore...
+We have disempowered ourselves by thinking "small thoughts" or dead-end thoughts -- thoughts fueled by low self-esteem, images of unattainable goals (to be like the "slimmer-than-life" model on TV), and thoughts rampant with self-criticism (or criticism of others).
+These thoughts are self-defeating: I think I am a failure, therefore...
 I think I am not smart enough, therefore...
 I think I am unattractive, therefore...
-I think I can't do this, therefore...]
-The belief or thought we have sets the tone for our actions, for the life we create.
+I think I can't do this, therefore... etc. etc. The belief or thought we have sets the tone for our actions and for the life we create.